department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <br>

-### Who can be honored with a medallion to attach to a privately purchased headstone or marker?
+### Who can be honored with a Veterans medallion to attach to a privately purchased headstone or marker?

 Any Veteran who was not dishonorably discharged and meets any of the requirements below may be eligible for a medallion.